hsigeman/findZX/README.md

 ## Using the XYZWfinder workflow

-Once the software are [installed] (#installation) and [verified] (#test), you can run XYZWfinder on you own dataset.
+Once the software are [installed](#installation) and [verified](#test), you can run XYZWfinder on you own dataset.
 To do so, carefully follow the steps outlined below.

 1. Prepare input data
 2.